Network Security Monitoring

 Inside a SOC is a full-fledged cybersecurity team filled with engineers, advisors, Virtual Chief Information Security Officers (vCISOs), analysts, compliance officers, and more.
 They collaborate to ensure that a cybersecurity strategy is implemented correctly to protect businesses.

-A network operations center (NOC) is an IT hub that manages the status of computer networks—including a company’s IT, cloud, network, and technology—from a remote location using different resources, tools, and software.
+A network operations center (NOC) is an IT hub that manages the status of computer networks—including a company’s IT, cloud, network, and technology—from a remote location using a variety of resources, tools, and software.

 Though a NOC works to solve issues of all sizes, its main goals are to reduce prolonged downtime, improve network functionality, and ensure that businesses are always running smoothly when it comes to their technology.